All Episodes

 tim pool

-Hands on the wheel, you take the keys out, you put them, you put your wallet and the keys on the dash, grab your insurance, put on the dash, hands on the steering wheel, roll the window down, dome light on, radio off, and when they walk up and ask for it, you grab it right in front of you and hand it to them.
+You put them, you put your wallet and the keys on the dash, grab your insurance, put on the dash, hands on the steering wheel, roll the window down, dome light on, radio off.

-That's what that's what I was taught when I was a kid.
+That's what, that's what I was taught when I was a kid.

 viva frei